-We are proud to be an inclusive school - every one of our student is important to us; whatever their starting points or aptitudes.
-Our aim is to provide a high-quality academic curriculum alongside cultural and enriching experiences which will enable each learner to develop into successful, confident adults.
+We are proud to be an inclusive school - every one of our students is important to us, whatever their starting points or aptitudes.
+Our aim is to provide a high-quality academic curriculum alongside cultural and enriching experiences which will enable each learner to develop into a successful, confident adult.

 The vision for Bilton School is not only for students to surpass their academic targets, but to also be fair and tolerant citizens whose efforts, honesty and integrity are the values and life skills that they take onto the next phase of their education or training.